aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 A Transceiver can initiate communication with a Peer in order to:

+* Send one or more SETs to the Peer.
 * Positively or negatively acknowledge previously received SETs from the Peer.
-* Send SETs to the Peer.
 * Both acknowledge previously received SETs from the Peer and send SETs to the Peer.

 To initiate communication, the Initiator makes a HTTP POST request to the Responder's Pushpull Endpoint {{pushpull-endpoint}}.
-The body of this request is of the content type "application/json".
+The body of this request is of the content type `application/json`.
 It contains a Communication Object {{communication-object}}, and the following additional field MAY be present:

 maxResponseEvents
 : OPTIONAL.
 A number which specifies the maximum number of events the Responder can include in its response to the Initiator.
 If this field is absent in the request, the Responder MAY include any number of events in the response.
 If this field is present, then the Responder MUST NOT include more events than the value of "maxResponseEvents" in its response to the specific request.